ConceptFusion: Open-set Multimodal 3D Mapping: The approach

 \textbf{Overview}: Fig.~\ref{fig:pipeline} gives us a broad overview of this section.
 Given an input image $ X \in \mathbb{R}^{3 \times H \times W}$, our method uses a foundation model $\mathcal{F}$ as a feature extractor to produce three types of embeddings, which we refer to as global ($\fg$), pixel-aligned ($\fs$), and local ($\fl$).
 First, the global embedding \mbox{$\fg=\mathcal{F}(X)$} is simply the embedding of the entire image.

-\textbf{Local embeddings}: We employ a \textit{universal} instance segmentation model~\cite{cheng2021maskformer} to produce a set of $R$ class-agnostic mask proposals (corresponding to image-regions that could potentially contain objects).
-Regions may not necessarily be contiguous, and we produce $100$ mask proposals per image.
+\textbf{Local embeddings}: We employ a \textit{universal} instance segmentation model~\cite{cheng2021maskformer,sam} to produce a set of $R$ class-agnostic mask proposals (corresponding to image-regions that could potentially contain objects).
 Next, for each region $r_i \in \mathbf{R}$, we define a bounding box $\textnormal{b}_{i} = \texttt{bbox}(r_i)$ around it.
 The bounding boxes are fed through the model $\mathcal{F}$ to obtain local embeddings $ \fl_i = \mathcal{F}(\textnormal{b}_i)$.

 \textbf{Fusing local and global features}: The pixel-aligned embedding for each region is a weighted combination of the global embedding and the corresponding local embedding.
 The weight for each local embedding is based on its similarity with the global embedding $\fg$, as well as with other embeddings $\fl_i$.
 Concretely, we compute the cosine similarity